 Sounds are often described as loud or soft; high-pitched or low-pitched.
 These words are commonly used to describe, or characterize, how sounds are perceived.
 Scientists, on the other hand, describe sounds with characteristics that can be measured using instruments.
-Scientists measure intensity and amplitude, which can be related to the common words loud and soft.
-Scientists measure frequency, which can be related to the common word pitch.
+Scientists measure amplitude, which can be related to the common words describing the perception of sound: loud and soft.
+Scientists measure frequency, which can be related to the common word describing the perception of sound: pitch.

 These characteristics relate to how sound travels as a wave, as seen in the animation below.
 However, it is important to remember that in a sound wave, the particles move back and forth rather than up and down, as this picture might seem to suggest.
 Intensity relates to how much an individual particle moves and the frequency relates to how often it moves.